By Gustavoblalmiras • Last updated: March 2026

 - Recover traction only if it’s safe and likely to work

-The carbon monoxide piece matters: the CDC warns that if a tailpipe is blocked by snow, carbon monoxide can build up quickly in the vehicle.
+The carbon monoxide piece matters: if a tailpipe is blocked by snow, CO can build up in the vehicle.
+See: CDC winter weather safety.

 The “failure-mode” method: pack for problems, not categories

 Most kits fail because they’re built like shopping lists.
-This method is more practical:
+A better approach is to pack for the specific problems winter creates.

 Failure Mode A: You can’t be seen (or you’re in a dangerous spot)